Info Agency Main Banner Content

 If you need assistance with EAB identification or would like to report a new location, please let us know.

 Indiana’s EAB Quarantine was lifted in October 2016.
-At this time, EAB has been detected in 88 of 92 counties.
+EAB has been detected in all 92 counties.
 While the restrictions on moving firewood and ash wood within Indiana have been lifted, we still encourage everyone to obtain firewood locally and burn it completely.
 Firewood movement into state owned property is still restricted by the DNR Property Firewood Rule.
 The Thousand Cankers Disease Quarantine restricts firewood from coming into Indiana from certain states.
 Please contact your Nursery Inspector for more information on these restrictions.